hannesdatta/course-odcm/content/docs/project/workplan/activity1.md

 3. Start to broadly identify data sources in your particular *data context*, by working through __challenge #1.1-1.2 in the paper and corresponding parts in table 2__.

-4. Submit a brief document on canvas (PDF), containing two sections
+4. Submit a brief document on Canvas (PDF), containing your team number and two sections:
-    - Motivation of your data context (why do you think it's important?!), and explanation which four pthways are being addressed [100 words]
+    - Motivation of your data context (why do you think it's important?!), and explanation which four pathways are being addressed [100 words]
     - A list of data sources (including links) that you are considering to use (does not need to be your final decision!).
 Explicitly mention web scraping vs. APIs for each source. [max.
 10]

 {{% hint info %}}